-2.18 The PRA considers that for a firm included within the scope of SYSC 20 (Reverse stress testing) the strategies, policies and procedures for identifying, taking up, managing, monitoring and mitigating the risks to which the firm is, or might be, exposed include conducting reverse stress testing.
-A firm that falls outside the scope of SYSC 20 should consider conducting reverse stress tests on its business plan as well.
+2.18 The PRA considers that for a firm included within the scope of Internal Capital Adequacy Assessment 15, the strategies, policies and procedures for identifying, taking up, managing, monitoring and mitigating the risks to which the firm is, or might be, exposed include conducting reverse stress testing.
+A firm that falls outside the scope of Internal Capital Adequacy Assessment 15 should consider conducting reverse stress tests on its business plan as well.
 This would further senior personnel's understanding of the firm's vulnerabilities and would help them design measures to prevent or mitigate the risk of business failure.